On this page:

 - bone biopsy – removes some cells and tissues from the outer part of the affected bone for examination under a microscope.
 The biopsy may be done in one of two ways.
 In a core biopsy, a local anaesthetic is used to numb the area, then a thin needle is inserted into the bone under CT guidance to take a sample.
 In a surgical biopsy, the surgeon will cut through the skin under general anaesthesia to remove a piece of bone.

 Understanding Secondary Bone Cancer

 Download our Understanding Secondary Bone Cancer fact sheet to learn more.Download now

 Expert content reviewers:

-Dr Craig Lewis, Conjoint Associate Professor UNSW, Senior Staff Specialist, Department of Medical Oncology, Prince of Wales Hospital, NSW; Dr Katherine Allsopp, Staff Specialist, Palliative Medicine, Westmead Hospital, NSW; Michael Coulson, consumer; Caitriona Nienaber, 13 11 20 Consultant, Cancer Council WA; David Phelps, Consumer; Juliane Samara, Nurse Practitioner Specialist Palliative Care, Clare Holland House, Calvary Public Hospital Bruce, ACT; Associate Professor Robert Smee, Radiation Oncologist, Nelune Cancer Centre, Prince of Wales Hospital, NSW
+Dr Craig Lewis, Conjoint Associate Professor UNSW, Senior Staff Specialist, Department of Medical Oncology, Prince of Wales Hospital, NSW; Dr Katherine Allsopp, Staff Specialist, Palliative Medicine, Westmead Hospital, NSW; Michael Coulson, Consumer; Caitriona Nienaber, 13 11 20 Consultant, Cancer Council WA; David Phelps, Consumer; Juliane Samara, Nurse Practitioner Specialist Palliative Care, Clare Holland House, Calvary Public Hospital Bruce, ACT; A/Prof Robert Smee, Radiation Oncologist, Nelune Cancer Centre, Prince of Wales Hospital, NSW.